Colon Cancer (cont.)

 Cancers of the colon and rectum (colorectal cancer) start when the process of the normal replacement of colon lining cells goes awry.
 Mistakes in cell division occur frequently.
 For reasons that are poorly understood, sometimes mistakes occur that escape our editing systems.
 When this occurs, these cells begin to divide independently of the normal checks and balances that control growth.
 As these abnormal cells grow and divide, they can lead to growths within the colon called polyps.
 Polyps vary in type, but many are precancerous tumors that grow slowly over the course of years and do not spread.
 As polyps grow, additional genetic mutations further destabilize the cells and can make the cells more bizarre.
 When these precancerous tumors change direction (growing into the wall of the tube rather than into the space in the middle of it) and invade other layers of the large intestine (such as the submucosa or muscular layer), the precancerous polyp has become cancerous.
 In most cases this process is slow, taking at least 8 to 10 years to develop from those early aberrant cells to a frank cancer.

 Once a colorectal cancer forms, it begins to grow in two ways.
 First, the cancer can grow locally and extend through the wall of the intestine and invade adjacent structures, making the mass (called the primary tumor) more of a problem and harder to remove.
-Local extension can cause additional symptoms such as pain or fullness, or cause blockages of the colon or nearby structures.
+Local extension can cause additional symptoms such as pain or fullness, perforation of the colon, or blockages of the colon or nearby structures.
 Second, as the cancer grows it begins the process of metastasis, shedding thousands of cells a day into the blood and lymphatic system that can cause cancers to form in distant locations.
 Colorectal cancers most commonly spread first to local lymph nodes before traveling to distant organs.
 Once local lymph nodes are involved, spread to the liver, the abdominal cavity, and the lung are the next most common destinations of metastatic spread.